-To add any object to you scene, just click the Add Object button.
+To add an object to your scene, click + at the bottom of the Scene panel.
 You'll see a list of all the objects available in Spark AR Studio.
 For this tutorial:

-When the face tracker is selected in the Scene panel, you’ll see axes moving with the face in the Viewport.
+If you click the face tracker that was added to your Scene panel, you’ll see arrows moving in the Viewport:

-You've already added a face tracker, so now you can insert a face mesh.
-The face mesh is a 3D model that responds to facial expressions tracked by the face tracker.
-You'll apply materials to the face mesh to change how it looks - creating the mask effect.
+The face mesh is a 3D model that responds to facial expressions detected by the face tracker.
+You'll apply materials to the face mesh to create the mask effect.

-You'll add the face mesh as a 'child' of the face tracker.
-When an object is the child of another object it will take on any changes made to the object it's a child of - the parent object.
-It can also respond to the parent object.
-The face mesh will respond to the movement detected by the face tracker.
+To get started, add the face mesh as a 'child' of the face tracker.
+When an object is the child of another object it will be affected by changes made to the object it's a child of.
+In this effect, the face mesh (child) will move with the face tracker (parent).

 To add the face mesh as a child of the face tracker: